donomii/Spath/README.md

 so any "key not found" or "array index out of bounds" errors will bubble up to the calling function.

-    (= key1/key2/key3 data-structure )
+    (s= key1/key2/key3 data-structure )

-= works similar to spath, but uses sloppy matching for the keys.
-Unlike spath, = accepts keys separated by the '/' character, similar to the way directory paths work.
+s= works similar to spath, but uses sloppy matching for the keys.
+Unlike spath, s= accepts keys separated by the '/' character, similar to the way directory paths work.
 So/you/can/write/keys/like/this.  = breaks the keys up, then tries each one first as a number (if possible), then as a string, then as a symbol.
 The first key that works is the one used.